-All of these industries could not be successful manufacturing in Mexico if it were not for the Mexican government’s participation.
+All of these industries could not be successful in manufacturing in Mexico if it were not for the Mexican government’s participation.
 First, Mexico is known for its aggressive trade agreements with the rest of the world.
-While NAFTA is certainly the most known and widely used trade agreement in Mexico, Mexico has over forty-four other trade agreements, which enables foreign companies manufacturing in Mexico to import raw materials and components, tax and duty free.
+While NAFTA is certainly the most known and widely used trade agreement in Mexico, Mexico has over forty-four other trade agreements, which enables shelter manufacturing in Mexico as well as allowing foreign companies to import raw materials and components, tax and duty-free.

-The Mexican government has also made a strong commitment to improve the infrastructure throughout Mexico to help manufacturers operate without disruption.
+The Mexican government has also made a strong commitment to improve the infrastructure in Mexico and security in Mexico to help manufacturers operate without disruption.
 One area this can be seen is the reliability of the electrical grid in Mexico.
 For the most part, electricity in Mexico, especially in the major industrial cities, is equally reliable to that of the United States.
 While the cost of electricity is typically higher in Mexico than most U.S. cities, Mexico’s recent energy reform of 2015 demonstrates the government’s continued effort to make Mexico more competitive.

 Another area where Mexico has invested in their infrastructure is the rail and highway systems.
 Trucks can now make convenient trips from central Mexico to virtually any border city on a federal highway system.
 Commercial railway is also widely available and used by companies manufacturing in Mexico.